I. Two Worlds, One Hierarchy

 For instance, W.V.O.
 Quine, along with others, criticized the work of a philosopher from the other world in a letter to The Times: “Derrida’s work does not meet accepted standards of clarity and rigour.”
 Who accepts these standards and why is left unclear.
-We nevertheless grasp the political tone of Quine’s claim.

 The ideal also constantly reinforces itself, since any metaphilosophical attempt to reevaluate the standards of philosophical discourse is judged by the clarity ideal.